-Most gardeners know that your crops need different amounts of N-P-K depending on what crops you’re growing, but what about important micro-nutrients?
-Trace minerals are something that most gardeners don’t think about but they’re incredibly important to building great soil & healthier crops.
-I’ve been using AZOMITE for 3 years now in my garden and I’ve noticed a yield & plant vigor difference.
+Most gardeners know that your crops need different amounts of N-P-K, but what about important micro-nutrients?
+Trace minerals are something that most gardeners don’t think about.
+Trace minerals are incredibly important to building great soil & healthier crops.
+I always add AZOMITE to my garden and I notice a yield & plant vigor difference.

 This post will talk about why AZOMITE is great for your garden soil

-Did you know that mineral soil depletion has become a global problem & fruits and veggies are becoming less nutritious?
+Did you know that mineral soil depletion has become a global problem?

-This means our crops less able to withstand disease and pests, and the crops themselves have less nutrition to offer us.
+This means our crops are less able to withstand disease and pests.
+The crops themselves also have less nutrition to offer.

 Agriculture, both crops and livestock, depletes soils of mineral nutrients, because of the removal of nutrients contained in the produce sold.
 Since the 1950’s the increase in farm productivity and efficiency has not always resulted in a corresponding increase in the replenishment of mineral nutrients to the soils through commercially available means.
 This is because many growers in the US do not have sufficient management expertise to account for or replace all plant nutrient elements removed.